 Kakadu is Aboriginal land.
 Our people have kept it healthy for thousands of years.
 Today, we work hand-in-hand with Parks Australia to manage Kakadu, using a mix of traditional ways and modern science.

 Since the late 1970s Kakadu's traditional owners have leased their land to the Director of National Parks to be jointly managed as a national park.
 Joint management is about Bininj/Mungguy and Parks Australia working together, solving problems, sharing decision making and exchanging knowledge, skills and information.

 We aboriginal people have obligations to care for our country, to look after djang, to communicate with our ancestors when on country and to teach all of this to the next generations.

 - Combined statement from the Aboriginal members of the Kakadu National Park Board of Management.

 The park is proclaimed under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) and is managed through a joint management arrangement between the Aboriginal traditional owners and the Director of National Parks.
-The director manages Commonwealth national parks through Parks Australia, which is a part of the Department of Sustainability, Environment, Water, Population and Communities.
+The Director manages Commonwealth national parks through Parks Australia, which is a part of the Department of the Environment.